 Puppies can be trained from when they’re just 8 weeks old.
 It’s important that training begins early on to ensure that the puppy grows up to be a well behaved dog.

 As the puppy grows up, it may be tempted to do what it wants rather than what you want.
 This is why it’s important to start training early and stick with it.

 If you’re considering getting a puppy, it’s best to start thinking about obedience classes when the pup is around 3 months old.
-At this stage, the dog will be ready to learn and can meet other dogs at training class and understand the training tool.
+A 12-week-old puppy will be ready to learn and can meet other dogs at training class and understand the training tool.

 Tips For Puppy Owners

 Puppies are cute.
 Whether they’re one month or five years old, you can’t help but want to take them home and love them for the rest of their lives.
 However, owning a puppy isn’t as easy as it looks.